Hyperhomocysteinemia: Ectopia lentis

 Homocystinuria is the second most common cause of heritable ectopia lentis.
 Homocystinuria is an autosomal recessive metabolic disorder most often caused by a near absence of cystathionine b-synthetase.
 It is associated with intellectual disability, osteoporosis, chest deformities, and increased risk of thrombotic episodes.
 Lens dislocation occurs in 90% of patients, and is thought to be due to decreased zonular integrity due to the enzymatic defect.
 Lens dislocation in homocystinuria is usually bilateral and in 60% of cases occurs in the inferior or nasal direction.

-Causes
+Possible causes

-Vitamin deficiency
+B-enzyme deficiencies

-Deficiencies of vitamins B_{6}, B_{9} and B_{12} can lead to high homocysteine levels.
-Vitamin B_{12} acts as a cofactor for the enzyme methionine synthase (which forms part of the S-adenosylmethionine (SAM) biosynthesis and regeneration cycle).
+A number of factors have been considered as causes of high homocysteine levels.
+Deficiencies of vitamins B_{6}, B_{9} and B_{12} have been implicated.
+Vitamin B_{12} is a cofactor for the enzyme methionine synthase, which participates in the biosynthesis of S-adenosylmethionine (SAM).
 Vitamin B_{12} deficiency prevents the 5-methyltetrahydrofolate (5-MTHF) form of folate from being converted into THF due to the "methyl trap".
 This disrupts the folate pathway and leads to an increase in homocysteine which damages cells (for example, damage to endothelial cells can result in increased risk of thrombosis).